ArduPilot/ardupilot_wiki/common/source/docs/common-realsense-depth-camera.rst

 - When the vehicle is on the ground, it is possible that a large portion of the depth image will see the ground.
 In such cases, within the ``d4xx_to_mavlink.py`` script, reduce the ``obstacle_line_height_ratio`` parameter (closer to zero) to move the obstacle detection line up.

 - If the depth data is noisy, increase the thickness of the obstacle line by modify the ``obstacle_line_thickness_pixel`` param in the script.
 At the time of this writing, the idea is to process a group of pixels within a certain boundary (defined by this parameter) and find the lowest value to use as indicator to the object.
-This can change in the future if a better scheme is found.
+This can change in the future if a better scheme is developed.

 .. tip::